-The online abstract submission is now open and will close on February 17, 2021.
+Submission will close on February 16, 2022.
 Abstracts received after the deadline will not be accepted.

-We are pleased to invite you to submit abstracts directly online to be considered for presentation at the poster session at the ISN Frontiers Meeting ‘Complement-related kidney diseases: classification, genetics and treatment’ held July 1-3, 2021 in Bergamo, Italy.
-All abstracts will be reviewed and the top abstracts will be selected for oral presentation.
+We are pleased to invite you to submit abstracts for the ISN Frontiers Meeting ‘Complement-related kidney diseases: classification, genetics and treatment’.

-Submitted abstracts MUST describe unpublished work, which is not already in press and which is not awaiting possible acceptance by any other society/event that publishes its proceedings.
+- Submitted abstracts must describe unpublished work, which is not already in press and which is not awaiting possible acceptance by any other society/journal.
+Encore abstracts are not accepted.

-Maximum number of abstract co-authors possible to list in your abstract is 15.
+- The maximum number of abstract co-authors that can be listed in an abstract is 15.

 - Contact person information